In June, I endeavored to hike the Woodstock Tower Trail or what I thought was a trail with that name, according to AllTrails.

 I piled my kids into the car and we set off for the trailhead.
 This short hike in Virginia was the first of several outdoor activities planned for this day.

 We could not find this kid-friendly hiking trail – because there is no trail named Woodstock Tower Trail.
 Worse, I had no cell reception (thanks, AT&T).

 So, I could not map to the trailhead once in the parking lot.
 Ugh.
 Fortunately, we did make it to the top of the tower, but more on that shortly.

 |Elevation Gain||538 feet|

 First things first, AllTrails does accurately map to the trailhead location (when you have cell service).
 However, the actual trail name is Wagon Road Trail.

 The trailhead is in the middle of the Little Fort Campground in the Lee District of the George Washington National Forest.

 I attempted this 1.7-mile out-and-back hike again yesterday and was happy I gave it a second chance.

-When you arrive at the campground, you’ll see on the right a large sign at the trailhead.
-I’m harping on this now, but if you don’t know the correct trail name, it’s of absolutely no help.
+When you arrive at the campground, you’ll see a large sign at the trailhead.
+I’m harping on this now, but if you don’t know the correct trail name, it’s of no help.